 The Grants to States Program is the largest grant program run by IMLS; it provides funds to State Library Administrative Agencies (SLAAs) using a population-based formula set by the law.
 SLAAs determine goals and objectives for the funds in their statutorily required five-year plan (see below).
 For more information, see the Grants to States program overview.

-“We’ll advance the five literacies—the skills to find basic information, and civic/social, digital literacy, health, and financial information.
+“We’ll advance the seven literacies—the skills to find basic information, early literacy, civic/social, digital, health, financial, and legal.
 For efficiency, we’ll use statewide services when possible to address common needs.
 We’ll encourage directed, small subgrants, both because they are effective and for the excellent outcome data they generate.”